ShiniIn/fyle-banking/README.md

 ## following users can be used to generate token.

-1.UserName : shrikant,Password : shrikant
+1.UserName : shrikant, Password : shrikant
-2.Username : bhawesh,Password : bhawesh
+2.Username : bhawesh, Password : bhawesh